 With adequate knowledge about the stock market, making a large amount of money is easy.
+That is been the case of Zoom Stock that has doubled its price in 2020.
 Investing without research and understanding of the market can lead to loss of money.
 Getting started with the stock market is intimidating for beginners.
 Beginners can have trouble figuring out the investment amount, where to fund and the kind of stocks.

 Here are ten tips for stock market beginners:

 - Never Buy Stocks without Research: A conversation with family and friends has piqued your interest in the stock market.
 Most conversations are focused on how easy it is to make big money.
 It is true but investing in the stock market on a whim is ill-advised.
 Always invest after learning about the stock market, understanding of the Sensex and financial goals.

 - Educate Yourself about Basics: Make sure to learn about the stock market and its securities.
 You need to focus on the individual securities that you plan on investing.
 Look into the economy and the other factors that affect the stock market.

 - Stock Market isn’t a money minting machine: Many investors have made millions with stocks.
 But the market is not a money minting machine.
 Investors make millions with an understanding of the market and smart choices at the right time.

 - Invest Your Surplus Funds: Common rookie mistake is investing an amount of money that investors cannot bear to lose.
 Stock market investments are high risk.
 This means that you could lose all the money.
 Investments are intended to make money but investing an emergency fund is not smart.